QuaNode/beamjs/README.md

   - Support for connectionless long-polling HTTP requests.
   - Event-driven architecture over mixed HTTP/WebSocket protocols for pulling and pushing data.
   - Abstract, secure WebSocket handling for scalable real-time events, including features like sub-rooms.
-  - Behavioral network mesh of nodes (application-level) designed for blazing-fast state management and seamless synchronization across distributed system nodes.
+  - A built-in behavioral network mesh of nodes (application-level) designed for blazing-fast state management and synchronization across distributed systems of interconnected nodes.
+  - A built-in admissibility enforcement that prevents boundary-violating behaviors and non-admissible executable paths from existing before execution.
   - It is ready for event-sourcing applications.

 - Backend-JS introduces the concept of **API Behaviors**—organizational and customer behaviors implemented vertically using a customizable enterprise algorithmic mental model.
 This model follows a *Behavior-First* approach inspired by BDD.
 [Read more](https://github.com/QuaNode/Backend-JS/wiki/Behavior-first-design).